jfox015/OOTP-Last-Sim/README.md

 # Last Sim Module

-A custom conversion of the StatsLab Last Sim functionality from StatsLab 12 to the OOTP Online Leagues Manager HMVC design.
+A custom conversion of some StatsLab Last Sim functionality to the FOSP HMVC design.

 ## Features

 - Displays a list of the most recent box scores, broken out by team
 - Display upcoming games for the same team
-- If the OOTP Gamecast module is installed, display a "Replay" link for each box score and supports both the OU and inline Gamecast display
+- Functionality can be shared across other modules

 ## Keep Current on the Mod